Why does the gold price rise or fall? The influence of interest rates, inflation, and geopolitics

 This means that you can always easily offer your precious metal back to us and sell it based on fixed formulas relative to the then-current gold and silver price.
 We always buy, regardless of the volume you sell and regardless of the height of the gold price or silver price.

-Conclusion: what interest rates, inflation, and geopolitics do to the gold price
+Conclusion: interest rates, inflation, and geopolitics never operate in isolation

 At The Silver Mountain, we guide investors who want to consciously use gold as part of a well-considered wealth strategy.